stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 ### Get Specific EC2 Instance

-With Runme Cloud Renderers, you can get specific instance details right inside your Notebook with a single click.
+With Runme Cloud Rendering, you can get specific instance details right inside your Notebook with a single click.
 To do this, follow the steps below.

 - Ensure you have generated a list of your EC2 instances.
 If you haven’t go back to the previous step and do that.
 - In the dashboard that appears in your Notebook, click the button as indicated in the image.